quipucords/discovery-deployer/README.md

 $ discodeploy --undeploy
 ```

-Also, best to visit the [Discovery Deployer Wiki](https://github.com/quipucords/discovery-deployer/wiki) pages for more complete and up to date documentation.
+Also, best to visit the [Quipucords Deployer Wiki](https://github.com/quipucords/quipucords-deployer/wiki) pages for more detailed documentation.